 2. Hard-Boiled Egg Chicks

 Here’s one of my all-time favorite Easter recipes.
 Turn ordinary hard-boiled eggs into adorable little chicks with just a few extra ingredients.
 Again, they’re super simple.
 Plus, if you mess up you can always turn your mistakes into egg salad.
 Grab the recipe here.
+If you have leftover eggs, you can also make these Super Fun Deviled Egg Sailboats!

 3. No-Bake Fruit Tarts